 - Place everything in a blender or use an immersion blender and pulse until smooth.

 - Done!
-Pour in a glass jar and keep in the fridge up to a month or preserve for longer.
+Pour in a glass jar and keep in the fridge up to a month or preserve for longer (water-bath canning works best).
 Try with Low-Carb "French Fries"!